Amir-ali-anwar/React-Quiz/README.md

-This is React Quiz project which cover the some advance React js topics and Context API Also to update the react verions in existing project npm install --save react@18
+This is React Quiz project which cover the some advance React js topics and Context API Also.

+Point to Remember!!!!!!

+to update the react verions in existing project npm install --save react@18